federicobozzini/unige-data-warehouse/project/README.md

     group by p.exid, p.name
     having sum(s.revenue) >= 1500;

+Here it was not the case to fetch the historical product, a today-for-yesterday approach is used.

 #### q4 in the dw

 The list of all cities where the product 'Mountain-200 Silver, 42' has been sold at least 5 times in the same date in 2013